 (Although, I’d argue the case for the overhead press).

 And the triceps certainly get worked hard whenever you bench press.

-However, is this enough to be considered a good tricep workout, or should you add other movements?
+However, is simply bench pressing considered a good enough tricep workout, or should you add other movements?

 Let’s find out.